Cloud Security Audit Tools & Procedure

 Companies should be able to track and manage these identities to prevent data access.
 It’s easier said than done due to the sheer volume of non-person identities created in most environments.
 For example, it’s not uncommon for an enterprise to have thousands of person identities and tens of thousands of non-person identities in their environment.

 Continuous audit entails ongoing monitoring with reporting on the state of security of your environment, based on any change from the state that you set with your security controls.
-The tool should have the capability to deconstruct workloads, understand frameworks as they relate to identities and data, and automatically apply remediation and protection controls continuously.
+The tool should be able to deconstruct workloads, understand frameworks related to identities and data, and automatically apply remediation and protection controls continuously.
 The solution should also provide robust reporting, communicating risk widely to security teams and auditors.

 Automatically map out and visualize your multi-cloud to identify all data stores and resources and the effective permissions of every identity.
 Sonrai Security, for example, grabs all the audit logs plus targeted API calls (as necessary) to get more details.
 Sonrai Dig’s graph with patented analysis provides a comprehensive risk assessment, enabling you to set the security baseline for what you will continuously monitor for continuous audit.